As you may have heard by now, MakeMusic has announced that they will discontinue Finale!

 Keep a copy of Finale on your old computer!

-I have been using Finale for almost 25 years.
-I did all my professional work with it.
-Because of it, I will make sure that I keep it running on my old iMac so that I can always revive my old files if I have to.
-I am talking about big scores, like symphonic works and jazz big band arrangements.
-This iMac will probably die with me.
+I have been using Finale for almost 25 years and have done all my professional work with it.
+Because of this, I will keep it installed on my old iMac so I can always revive and revise my old files if necessary.
+Over time, I will transfer those over to Dorico via Music XML file export.
+It is getting better and better.

 Musescore, no Sir!

-Musescore is free, but doesn’t even come close to Dorico.
-And I have always been suspicious of free software.
-There’s a good chance that at some point you will have to pay for it.
+Musescore is free, but it doesn’t quite match Dorico.
+I have always been cautious about free software, as there’s a good chance that, eventually, you will have to pay for it or that it will be discontinued.

-Having said that, it might be just fine for people that do not need all the belts and whistles of a professional program.
+That being said, it may be perfectly suitable for individuals who do not require all the bells and whistles of a professional program.

 About the future of this website

-I am planning on posting links to my favorite Dorico resources, and may make even my own video tutorials on it, especially for Finale uses that want to transfer. for the time being though, I will leave all the finale tips up on this website for those of you that still want to stick with Finale for a while longer.
+I am planning to post links to my favorite Dorico resources and may even create my own video tutorials on it, especially for Finale users who want to transition.
+For now, though, I will keep all the Finale tips on this website for those of you who still want to stick with Finale a little longer.

 Learn how to arrange, notate, and produce music with Finale and Logic Pro, two of the most powerful notation and music production applications available.